 \subsubsection{Diffusion Model-based Actor Network}

-The diffusion model consists of two key processes, \textit{i.e.}, the forward process and the reverse process~\cite{He2025}.
-In the forward process, the model gradually perturbs the original data by adding noise step by step, transforming the data into a nearly pure noise state.
-In the reverse process, the model learns the inverse of the noise-adding process, attempting to progressively denoising the noisy data and ultimately recovering the original data.
+The forward process and reverse process are two key processes in the diffusion~\cite{Yang2024Diffusion}.
+In the former, the model gradually perturbs the original data by adding noise step by step, transforming the data into a nearly pure noise state.
+In the latter, the model learns the inverse of the noise-adding process, attempting to progressively denoise the noisy data and ultimately recover the original data.
 In particular, this progressive denoising process enables the model to capture complex nonlinear relationships and dependencies in the data, thus enabling deep modeling of the data distribution.
-As such, diffusion model-based DDPG are better able to generate progressively more refined and optimized decisions based on the current environment state during the exploration and exploitation, and enhance its adaptability in complex environments.
+As such, diffusion model-based DDPG is better able to generate progressively more refined and optimized decisions based on the current environment state during exploration and exploitation, and enhance its adaptability in complex environments.
 Next, the detailed mathematical representation of the diffusion model is presented.